BlackDragonBayliss/TailorChain-IO/README.md

-Using blockchain and security to connect and protect bussiness and people around the world.
+Using blockchain and security to connect and protect business and people around the world.